 The browser now handles tooltips natively.
-The Popover API, shipping with broad browser support today, lets you wire a tooltip with two HTML attributes: popovertarget on the trigger and popover="manual" plus role="tooltip" on the content element.
+The Popover API, shipping with strong cross-browser support as of 2024, lets you wire a tooltip with two HTML attributes: popovertarget on the trigger and popover="manual" plus role="tooltip" on the content element.
 No JavaScript event listeners.
-No custom Esc key handlers.
-No ARIA state to keep synchronized by hand.
+No manual Escape key handling.
+No ARIA state management.

 [READ ORIGINAL →]